pytholic/what_you_seek/common_commands.md

-ctrl + A  # move cursor to the beginning of line ctrl + E  # move cursor to the end of line
+ctrl + A  # move cursor to the beginning of line ctrl + E  # move cursor to the end of line alt + f  # jump to beginning of next word alt + b  # jump to beginning of prev word
 ########################################################

 # Schedueled shutdown